markupai/mcp/README.md

 ## Architecture

-The server implements the Model Context Protocol using stdio transport and provides four main tools that interact with the Markup.ai API.
+The server implements the Model Context Protocol using stdio transport and provides four main tools that interact with the Markup AI API.
 Key features include:

 - **Cross-IDE Compatibility**: Works with Claude Desktop, Cursor, and any MCP-compatible IDE
 - **Retry Logic**: Exponential backoff for improved reliability